-Mr. Loza has played a major role in several high-stakes business and commercial matters involving important transnational litigation and appellate issues, with particular expertise in issues arising from Latin America.
-He has extensive experience dealing with issues that surround the conduct of foreign and U.S.-based litigation as part of a comprehensive global litigation defense strategy for the client.
-These issues include, among other things, securing positive results in multiple jurisdictions simultaneously, and also guiding and managing transnational litigation to avoid vexatious litigation, inconsistent rulings, and waiver of defenses in subsequent jurisdictions.
-Additionally, Mr. Loza has experience litigating cases that involve the recognition and enforcement of foreign country judgments, with a particular focus on developing legal strategies to prevent the recognition of suspect foreign judgments in U.S. courts.
+Miguel has played a major role in several noteworthy business and commercial matters involving important transnational litigation issues.
+He has extensive experience handling issues that surround the conduct of foreign and U.S.-based litigation as part of a comprehensive global litigation defense strategy for the client.
+These issues include, among other things, securing positive results in multiple jurisdictions simultaneously, and also guiding and managing transnational matters to avoid vexatious litigation, inconsistent rulings and waiver of defenses in subsequent jurisdictions.
+Additionally, Miguel has litigated several cases dealing with the recognition and enforcement of foreign country judgments, with a particular focus on developing legal strategies to prevent the recognition of suspect foreign judgments in U.S. courts.

-Mr. Loza is fluent in Spanish and works extensively with foreign attorneys throughout Latin America and Europe, advising clients on the many multifaceted issues that characterize cross‑border litigation and formulating comprehensive strategy plans to manage and guide the cross‑border litigation to a successful resolution for the client.
-He also has developed an expertise in selecting and working with foreign legal experts from various legal backgrounds to assist clients in addressing difficult and complex transnational litigation issues and to prepare and present expert testimony before U.S. courts and international tribunals.
-Mr. Loza has an extensive background working with civil law jurisdictions and devising ways to appropriately and intelligently present civil law issues to a common law audience in U.S. courts.
-Additionally, he has experience advising clients on transnational litigation media strategies that are key components of a well-developed transnational litigation plan.
+He is fluent in Spanish and works extensively with foreign attorneys throughout Latin America and Europe, advising clients on the many multifaceted issues that characterize cross-border litigation and investigations and formulating comprehensive strategy plans to manage and guide the cross-border matters to a successful resolution for the client.
+Miguel is adept at selecting and working with foreign legal experts from varied backgrounds to assist clients in addressing difficult transnational issues and to prepare and present expert testimony before U.S. courts and international tribunals.
+Additionally, he advises clients on media strategies that are key components of a well-developed transnational litigation plan.

-Mr. Loza earned his law degree in 2008 from Cornell Law School, where he served as a Managing Editor of the Cornell International Law Journal, and was a student contributor to the Supreme Court Bulletin of the Cornell Legal Information Institute.
-During law school, he was also selected to serve as an Honors Teaching Fellow for the Cornell Lawyering Program, and received the law school’s Kasowitz Prize for Excellence in Legal Writing and Oral Advocacy.
-Mr. Loza served as the Academic Chair for the Latino Law Students Association at Cornell Law School.
+Miguel earned his law degree in 2008 from Cornell Law School, where he served as a Managing Editor of the Cornell International Law Journal, and as a student contributor to the Supreme Court Bulletin of the Cornell Legal Information Institute.
+During law school, he was selected to serve as an Honors Teaching Fellow for the Cornell Lawyering Program and received the law school’s Kasowitz Prize for Excellence in Legal Writing and Oral Advocacy.
+Miguel served as the Academic Chair for the Latino Law Students Association at Cornell Law School.
 He earned a Bachelor of Arts degree in 2005 from Stanford University, with a double major in History and Political Science.

 Cornell University - 2008 Juris Doctor